noreenwu/mflashcards/README.md

 Navigation between screens primarily occurs through the Stack Navigator.
 If an entity (TouchableOpacity or ListItem) is clicked ("pressed"), then the Navigator's navigation.navigate brings the user to the specified screen, defined in StackNavigator.
-It is through the onPress method that properties, such as objects and functions from top-level components (AllDecks) that need to be invoked or updated to maintain state, are passed from one View to another.
-The bulk of the application's state is kept in AllDecks, while small pieces of the state, such as a single deck, may be passed down for display or updating by child components, like NewCard.
+It is through the onPress method that properties (params), such as objects and functions from top-level components (AllDecks) that need to be invoked or updated to maintain state, are passed from one View to another.
+The bulk of the application's state is kept in AllDecks, while small pieces of the state, such as for a single deck, may be passed down for display or updating by child components, like NewCard.

 ## Required Files

-index.js - reads from app.json to get the Application name and register it in the AppRegistry

 App.js - contains the StackNavigator and the BottomTabNavigator